What is Autoimmune Disease & Answers to Your Other Questions

 I know from my own personal experience, as well as my years of clinical practice in functional medicine that when it comes to overcoming autoimmune conditions, there really are just three simple steps you can take to make a world of difference: Know your options, empower yourself, and heal your gut with my 4R approach.

 Do Only Your Genes Matter?
-What About the Environment When It Comes to Autoimmune Disorders?
+What About the Environment When It Comes to Autoimmune Disease?

 Genetics does account for about 25% of the chance that you will develop an autoimmune disease.
 That means the remaining 75% of the picture is environmental — and therefore up to you.
 I find that an incredibly empowering statistic.